 - Dispose of any waste materials (partially full sharps containers, used pipette tips, unwanted plastic/glassware) prior to moving.

 - REHS must be notified if any biological materials will be transported off Rutgers University property or transferred to another PI (either within or outside of the University).
 This notification should be made as soon as possible so that special shipping and receiving arrangements can be made, if necessary.
-(Link to Shipping Bio Materials Policy, when it is approved)
+See Shipping Biological Material.

 - Clean all work areas with a freshly prepared 10% bleach solution.